JoshuaParsons18/JPC_Perlin_Noise_Generator/README.md

 ### Exporting the Noise

 After adjusting the settings and generating the noise, you can export the current noise image by clicking the "Export Noise" button.
-The exported image will be saved as "noise.png" in the project directory.
+The exported image will be saved as "noise.png" and "noise.raw" in the project directory.
 The exported image will have the same intensity as the one displayed on the GUI.

 ## About Perlin Noise